Week 7, Day 1: Sin

 There is not and cannot be in the whole world such a sin that the Lord will not forgive one who truly repents of it.
 A [person] even cannot commit so great a sin as would exhaust God’s boundless love.
 How could there be a sin that exceeds God’s love?
 Only take care that you repent without ceasing, and chase away fear altogether.
 Believe that God loves you so as you cannot conceive of it; even with your sin and in your sin he loves you.

 3. The presence and power of the Holy Spirit.
 If Jesus was able to remain sinless because of his constant connection to the Father by the power of the Holy Spirit, the same is possible for us (Romans 8:11).
-But, as we’ve been learning, we need to not only be attentive to the Spirit but also to partner with the Spirit in the work of transformation he desires to effect in us — changing the stories in our heads, engaging in the soul-training exercises, and participating in community.
+But, as we’ve been learning, we need not only to be attentive to the Spirit but also to partner with the Spirit in the work of transformation he desires to effect in us — changing the stories in our heads, engaging in the soul-training exercises, and participating in community.

 4. The power of community.
 The German theologian Dietrich Bonhoeffer once said, “He who is alone with his sin is utterly alone.”
 It can seem like an imposition to share our troubles and our temptations with others; it seems almost unnatural to be vulnerable and ask for help from those around us.
 But just as we were made for relationship with God, we were also made for relationship with one another; and we have both the responsibility and the opportunity to help others along the way.
 In fact, sometimes it takes someone else to point out the sin we cannot even see in ourselves.
 (Warning: it’s particularly hard when someone else does it, and our first instinct is defensiveness.)
 In relationship with one another, we encourage each other and hold each other accountable.
 As it says in James 5:16, “confess your sins to each other and pray for each other so that you may be healed.”

-Now, all of this is not to say that things will instantly be better, or that God will zap your addiction away or immediately remove your temptation; and in our world and in our relationships, brokenness and sin will continue to impact us until Jesus returns again to fully bring his kingdom.
+Now, all of this is not to say that things will instantly be better, or that God will zap your addiction away or immediately remove your temptation; and in our world and in our relationships, brokenness and sin will continue to impact us until Jesus comes again to fully bring his kingdom.
 But the good news — the gospel — tells us that no matter how overwhelming and indestructible sin can seem, because of Jesus, sin does not have the last word and we do not have to live lives curved in on ourselves.

 REFLECT & RESPOND